 Cons

-- Higher infrastructure costs - multiple front end server/databases
+- Higher infrastructure costs - multiple front end servers & databases

-- Multiple places to deploy changes to - although can be automated
+- Multiple places to deploy changes to - although could be automated